olepoeschl/NQueensFAF-GUI/README.md

 ## 1.13:
       - BIG IMPROVEMENT in GPU-Solver (about 30%)

-      - swapped j with k in GpuConstellationsGenerator (-> NQueensFAF library (currently private))
+      - swapped j with k in GpuConstellationsGenerator (-> NQueensFAF library)

       - group constellations by j, putting them into the same OpenCL workgroup